-I. Introduction
+Introduction

-A. Purpose of the Collection Development Policy
+1. Purpose of the Collection Development Policy

-The purpose of this document is to inform our community's understanding of the purpose and nature of Lawrence Public Library's [hereinafter "the Library"] collection as well as provide guidance and direction to the Library staff for the development and maintenance of the Library's collection.
+The purpose of this document is to inform our community's understanding of the purpose and nature of Lawrence Public Library's [hereinafter referred to as "the Library"] collection as well as provide guidance and direction to the Library staff for the development and maintenance of the Library's collection.

-B. Library Collection Objectives
+2. Library Collection Objectives

 The primary objective of the Library's collection is to meet the informational, intellectual, cultural, and recreational needs of the community.
-The Library selects materials to serve as many people within our service area as possible, including individuals of every age, educational background, personal belief system, occupation, economic level, and ethnic background, and to reflect the diversity of interests and viewpoints found throughout the community.
+The Library selects materials to meet the diverse interests of our community in accordance with the Library's Equity Commitment Policy.

 Selection of materials for the Library's collections reflects the community's needs and interests.
 The use of existing materials also provides a helpful indicator of the potential appeal of new selections and is therefore closely monitored.
-Staff considers data such as checkout statistics, suggestions for purchase, and number of reserves placed on materials to inform the selection process.
+Staff considers data such as checkout statistics, suggestions for purchase, and number of holds placed on materials to inform the selection process.

-In general, the Library's collections emphasize up-to-date information that reflects a variety of viewpoints; Library staff retains or replaces older materials if they are considered standard works, are useful, or are in demand.
-Collection guidelines typically give preference to general treatments that support informal study over those that are specialized, scholarly, or intended for professional use.
+In general, the Library's collection emphasizes up-to-date information that reflects a variety of viewpoints; Library staff retains or replaces older materials if they are considered standard works, are useful, or are in demand.
+Collection guidelines typically give preference to general treatment that support informal study over those that are specialized, scholarly, or intended for professional use.
 Textbooks are not generally selected.

-While a limited number of selections are made for research use in the Osma Collection and the reference collection, for the most part, materials are intended for public use and circulation.
-The Library always strives to add materials in new formats as they become commonly used throughout the community.
+While a limited number of selections are made for research use in the Helen Osma Local History Collection and the reference collection, for the most part, materials are intended for public use and circulation.
+The Library strives to add materials in new formats as they become commonly used throughout the community.

-C. Controversial Material
+3. Controversial Material

-The Library selects representative material espousing various points of view, so that the free individual may examine a variety of presentations and make his or her own decisions.
-The Library does not promulgate particular beliefs or views, nor is the selection of any given material equivalent to endorsement of the creator's views.
+The Library selects representative material espousing various points of view, so that the free individual may examine a variety of presentations and make their own decisions.
 The Library seeks to provide materials that represent differing approaches to issues of a controversial nature.
-Library staff do not make selection decisions on the basis of any anticipated approval or disapproval, but on the merits of the work in relation to building the collection and serving the diverse needs and interests of the community.
+The selection of any given material is not an endorsement of the creator's views.

-D. Responsibility for Selection and Management
+4. Responsibility for the Selection and Management